PaddlePaddle/PaddleClas/docs/en/PULC/PULC_person_exists_en.md

 ### 6.1 Getting Paddle Inference Model

 Paddle Inference is the original Inference Library of the PaddlePaddle, provides high-performance inference for server deployment.
-And compared with  directly based on the pre training model, paddle influence can use tools to accelerate prediction, so as to achieve better reasoning performance.
+And compared with  directly based on the pretrained model, Paddle Inference can use tools to accelerate prediction, so as to achieve better inference performance.
 Please refer to [Paddle Inference](https://www.paddlepaddle.org.cn/documentation/docs/zh/guides/infer/inference/inference_cn.html) for more information.

 Paddle Inference need Paddle Inference Model to predict.
 Two process provided to get Paddle Inference Model.
 If want to use the provided by PaddleClas, you can download directly, click [Downloading Inference Model](#6.1.2).